kstarrmitche/flexbox-froggy-solutions/README.md

     - column: Items are placed top to bottom.
     - column-reverse: Items are placed bottom to top.
 - `order` - Sometimes reversing the row or column order of a container is not enough.
 In these cases, we can apply the order property to individual items.
 By default, items have a value of 0, but we can use this property to also set it to a positive or negative integer value (-2, -1, 0, 1, 2).
+- `align-self` - This property accepts the same values as align-items and its value for the specific item.

 ### Tricky things!
 - Notice that when you set the flex-direction to a reversed row or column, the "flex" start and end are also reversed of the associated x or y axis.
 So for example, if you did `flex-direction: row-reverse`,  `justify-content: flex-end` would actually push the content to the left!(See level 10 for an example)